MicrosoftDocs/sql-docs/docs/ssdt/walkthrough-extend-database-project-deployment-to-modify-the-deployment-plan.md

 #### To create a class library project

-1. Create a Visual C# or Visual Basic class library project named MyOtherDeploymentContributor.
+1. Create a C# class library (.NET Framework) project named MyOtherDeploymentContributor.

 2. Rename the file "Class1.cs" to "SqlRestartableScriptContributor.cs."